 Bob and Elmer from Penny and Aggie.
 Stan and Jack also fit the trope to some degree, especially in their earlier appearances.

 Sexy Losers had Touro's two nameless friends, known only as "Sarcastic Friend" and "Swearing Friend".
 The Swearing Friend was enough of an Ensemble Dark Horse that he started making slightly bigger appearances than just being Touro's foil.

 "The Comet and the Pirates" arc of Station V3 has "Those Two Frog-Fish Guys" who are obsessed with taking over things (the Station, an incoming comet, the coming-soon ski resort ...)

 Equius and Nepeta from Homestuck are not really all that important, but they're almost never seen without at least mentioning the other, if not speaking to each other and adventurin' together.
-They're also Platonic Life Partners and have engaged in many a Heartwarming Moment in times where the story gets pretty dark.
+They're also Platonic Life Partners and have engaged in many scenes to balance the mood when the story gets pretty dark.